OfficeDev/office-js-docs-pr/docs/develop/office-versions-and-requirement-sets.md

 In addition, other functionality such as add-in commands (ribbon extensibility) and the ability to launch dialog boxes (Dialog API) were added to the Common API.
 Add-in commands and Dialog API requirement sets are examples of API sets that the various Office applications share in common.

 An add-in can only use APIs in requirement sets that are supported by the version of Office application where the add-in is running.
-To know exactly which requirement sets are available for a specific Office application version, refer to the following application-specific requirement set articles:
+To know exactly which requirement sets are available for a specific Office application version, refer to the following application-specific requirement set articles.

 - [Excel JavaScript API requirement sets](../reference/requirement-sets/excel-api-requirement-sets.md) (ExcelApi)
 - [Word JavaScript API requirement sets](../reference/requirement-sets/word-api-requirement-sets.md) (WordApi)